A severely disabled Skegness man has appealed for donations of unwanted Christmas presents to use in a fundraising raffle scheduled for the New Year.

 Steven said: “If anyone receives gifts this Christmas which they know won’t get used, please don’t leave them to gather dust at the bottom of a cupboard - put them to good use and help me to walk again.

-“A standing wheelchair will make a great difference to my life - it would be fantastic if I could get out and about on my own.”
+“A standing wheelchair will make a great difference to my life - my mum can hardly push me around anymore, so it would be fantastic if I could get out and about on my own to give her a break.”

 Raffle tickets will be sold from a stall at the Hildreds Centre, which Steven and his family will be running on Saturday, January 5.

-You can donate gifts to Steven’s dad Eric at Skegness Bust Station or post them to 4 Ely Way, Skegness, Lincolnshire, PE251FE.
+To donate gifts for the raffle drop them into Steven’s dad Eric Huckle at Skegness Bust Station or post them to 4 Ely Way, Skegness, Lincolnshire, PE251FE.